Simplify Copilot Alternative 2026: Smarter Auto-Apply Stack

 The free tier is the whole product.
 Not a demo.
 Not a limited preview.
 You get ATS scoring, resume tailoring, screening answers, resume builder, and interview prep.
 The only limit is the number of operations.

-If you decide to upgrade, Pro is $29/month.
+If you decide to upgrade, Pro is $39/month.
 That is less than what Simplify charges monthly.
 And you can cancel anytime.

 The Bottom Line

 The job market rewards targeted applications, not mass submissions.
 Every recruiter will tell you that.
-The question is whether your tools help you target or just help you submit.
+The question is whether your tools help you target or just help you fill the form faster.

-AI Applyd gives you ATS scoring, resume tailoring, real screening answers, a resume builder, and interview prep. $29/month or start free with 35 operations.
+AI Applyd gives you ATS scoring with reasoning, resume tailoring, real screening answers, full auto-apply across Workday and iCIMS, and interview prep. $39/month or start free with 35 operations.
 No credit card.

 Start free and score your resume against a real job posting.
 See the difference before you spend a dollar.